New Business Account

 - A signed lease, deed, or current property tax bill.
 If you lease your property, please provide the signature page and page(s) that show your occupancy's start date.

 - A deposit.
 We base your deposit amount on two months average billing or a load letter.
-Deposits are returned to you, with interest, if all bills are paid on time for 36 months and after a credit review of your business.
-Call or email our Business Solutions Center at 1-800-966-4818 to obtain your deposit amount.
-Deposits of $1,000 or more must be paid in cash, bank check or money order.
-Personal or business checks are acceptable for deposits under $1,000.
+Interest is paid annually and the deposit will be returned to you, with interest, if all bills are paid on time for 36 months and after a credit review of your business.
+Call or email our Business Solutions Center at 1-800-966-4818 to obtain your deposit amount and discuss payment options.
+We do not accept deposit payments by credit card.

 - A Sales Tax Exemption Certificate, if your business is tax exempt.
 Please include the proper form with your application: Form ST-119.1 (nonprofits), Form ST-121 (manufacturers), or Form TP-382 (apartment complexes).